ibm-cloud-docs/activity-tracker/ibm-internal-only/event_definition.md

 <img src="images/CADF-event.png" alt="CADF event model"  height="200" width="300"  />

-Following is a sample event, to use as an example.
+Following is a sample event that includes the fields that are required.
+You can use it as an example of a CADF event.
 Each of the fields is explained in the rest of this page.

 ```js
 {